Lab on a chip microfluidics

 The main advantage of all the pluses of a lab on a chip assay is its reduced size.
 By miniaturizing the total assay workflow, less sample material is needed and the reaction and analysis times are shorter.
 Performing a test on an LOC is therefore faster and more efficient.

-When several laboratory steps are incorporated on a lab on a chip platform in sequence, this leads to an automated execution of the complete test.
+When several laboratory steps are incorporated into a lab on a chip platform, this leads to an automated execution of the complete test.
 Assay workflow automation is a great advantage because it fully relies on pre-set specifications and thus eliminates the risk of human errors.
+As a result, less user training is needed, sometimes even making it possible for untrained users to perform assays/analyses.
+Furthermore, the automation frees up the user to perform other activities.

-Labs on chips are, due to their reduced size, ideally suited to be performed in parallel.
-This creates opportunities for high-throughput screening: simultaneously running multiple equal tests on one device.
-Large-scale screening of biological compounds can greatly accelerate processes in the fields of drug discovery and virus testing.
+Labs on chips are, due to their reduced size, ideally suited to be used in parallel.
+This creates opportunities for high-throughput screening: simultaneously running multiple tests.
+Automated large-scale screening of biological compounds can greatly accelerate processes in the fields of drug discovery and virus testing.

-Finally, let’s not forget point-of-care as a rapidly evolving trend in healthcare.
-Point-of-care means that tests and treatments are carried out directly at the required location.
+Finally, let’s not forget point-of-care and point of use as a rapidly evolving trend in healthcare.
+Point-of-care means that tests and treatments are carried out directly at the required (care) location.
 Lab on a chip technology offers excellent opportunities for this.
 All elements that are required to perform a test are available on the few square inches of the platform.
 The total assay can be completed on-site in a fast and efficient manner.
 This abolishes the need to send sample material and test results back and forth to a lab.
+For these applications the minimal training needed to use a Lab on Chip is important, as trained analysts are not generally located at the point of care.

-Micronit is a unique partner in lab on a chip Contract Developmentand Contract Manufacturing.
+A team of designers and engineers with microfluidic experience assists in the transfer of an existing process onto a microfluidic lab on chip, directly taking manufacturability into account and selecting appropriate materials.
 We have the capabilities to process glass, silicon, polymer and hybrid combinations.
-These are all materials that are typically used in the production of microfluidics-based devices.
-High-end labs on chips are mostly manufactured in glass.
-Glass offers the best optical transparency, chemical inertness and surface flatness.
-However, if structures with high aspect ratios are required (i.e., very deep and narrow channels), silicon is a more suitable substrate material.
-In our cleanroom we have the dry etching techniques in place to create these high aspect ratio structures in silicon.
-Currently, there is a large demand for labs on chips in polymer.
-Polymer is by far the least expensive material of the three and is therefore mostly used for lab on a chip disposables.
-The most used processing techniques for polymer labs on chips are micromilling and replication.
-These techniques are relatively simple compared to the processing of glass and silicon.
+These are all materials that are used often in the production of microfluidics-based devices, each with their own benefits.
+High-end labs on chips are generally manufactured in glass, as glass offers the best optical transparency, chemical inertness and surface flatness.
+However, when structures with high aspect ratios are required (i.e., very deep and narrow channels), silicon is a more suitable substrate material.
+In recent years, there is also a large demand for labs on chip devices in polymer.
+Polymers are by far the least expensive material of the three and is therefore mostly used for lab on a chip disposables.

 Working together